chef-boneyard/chef-web-docs-2016/step_lwrp/step_lwrp_firewall_rule_open_tcp.rst

 ..
 This is an included how-to.

-To open the standard HTTP port to TCP traffic only, insert as the first rule, and then enable the firewall:
+The following example shows how to open the standard HTTP port to TCP traffic only, insert as the first rule, and then enable the firewall:

 .. code-block:: ruby